 Envision or Invision: Which Spelling Is Correct? (guide 2026)

 “Envision” is the correct spelling.
-It means to imagine or picture something clearly.
-“Invision” is a common misspelling and should be avoided.
+It means to imagine or clearly picture something in your mind.

 Envision or Invision – Quick Answer